DGald/DGald/README.md

 -📚 I'am currently studying to improve my programming skills
 <br>
 <br>
--📽️ I'am currently working as IT at Cinepolis.
+-📽️ I'am currently working as IT at Forus S.A.
+Chile.
 <br>
 <br>
 -----